AntLrm/secretsanta/README.md

 * `-m <smtp_config_file>`: ask to send emails to participants
 * `-i <input_file>`: provide input file containing people list with emails and constrains
 * `-o <output_file>`: ask for output to be saved in output file.
 * `-s <saved_file>`: don't launch secret santa drawing but use a saved file instead.
-Can be used in combinaison with -m and an input file for launching emails using a past result.
+Can be used in combinaison with -m and an input file (for emails address only) for launching emails using a past result.
 * `-p <saved_file>`: use a past saved file as an added constrain list.
 * `--iteration <iteration number>` : set the maximum iteration number for path finding.
 Default is 500.